chrishaining/python_chatbots/README.md

 ## Python Chatbots

 This is a collection of programs that get user input and respond to the user based on that input.
+Incidentally, one of the main learning points for me was the use of recursion.

+---

+## Setup
+* Python 3
+* __random__ package

 ---